 Like it or not, there’s no escape.
-As a Product Manager, you need to have an in-depth knowledge of the market and industry in which your product adds value and competes.
+As Product Managers, we need to have an in-depth knowledge of the market and industry in which our product adds value and competes.
 And this includes having a deep understanding of the competitor landscape.

 What competitors should I keep an eye on?

-If you don’t know who your competitors are: first, don’t say it out-loud; second, find them out asap.
+If we don’t know who our competitors are: first, we shouldn’t say it out loud; second, we should find them out asap.

 Competitors can be:

-- Direct — solving the same problem and addressing the same users; users have to choose between you and them
+- Direct — solving the same problem and addressing the same users; users have to choose between us and them

 - Indirect — solving the same problem but in a different way; different target users